1wheel/roadtolarissa/source/_posts/2022-02-07-box-office-hits.md

 In 2021, the top five grossing movies took more than a quarter of the year's total box office — the first time that's happened since the 80s, when it happen regularly.

-What
+What has changed more smoothly over time?
+Movies are making less and less money during extended runs.

-### Movies are making more of their money opening week
+### Movies Are Making More of Their Money Opening Week

 <div class='best-week-scatter full-width'></div>

-This points to a larger trend cause by televison and the inter
+This suggests a larger trend, beyond the control of Hollywood execs' green-lighting decisions.

-People don't "go the movies" anymore, they go to see specific movie.
-Superhero movies encourage this with huge marketing budgets .
+Television and the internet are substitutes for movie going; people don't "go the movies" anymore, they go to see specific movie.

-Smaller, slow burning hits don't have a chance.
-The type of midbrow Oscar movie the builds up word of mouth momement over several weeks doesn't exist in box offices anymore.
+Superhero movies, with their franchises, familiar faces and spoilers,

-Will this exist on streaming platforms?
+There's no longer a broad audience that can create slower burning hit.
+The type of middlebrow Oscar movie the builds up word of mouth momentum over several weeks doesn't exist in box offices anymore. and it doesn't seem to be replaced streaming platforms; CODA has been streamed less than a [million](https://deadline.com/2022/03/oscar-best-picture-nomiees-box-office-boost-streaming-viewership-1234985202/ times).